 “When we see with clear eyes, we know that we are surrounded by beauty.
 Let yourself fall in love with your life by paying attention”.
 John Muir Laws

-What you will discover, observe, sketch and journal:
+What you will discover, observe, sketch and journal throughout the year:

 Birds: anatomy, identification, calls, nests, eggs, feathers, behaviour, flight.